uoa-compsci399-s2-2023/capstone-project-team-35/README.md

 #### `npm run electron`

 This starts up the react app as an electron application and runs the backend executable as a local server.
-It also executes the `npm start` simultaneously.

-#### `npm run electron-only`

-This starts up the react app as an electron application and runs the backend executable as a local server.

 #### `npm run build`